European shares rise after UK rate cut, lifted by financials and industrials

 "In our view, the transformation of the conglomerate continues.
 The Q3 report was better than expected," said DZ Bank analyst Alexander Hauenstein, commenting on Siemens' results.
 He kept a "buy" rating on the stock.

-Swedish security company Securitas touched a record high as strength it its North American business helped it deliver a earnings growth beat in the last quarter.

-However, shares in drugmaker Hikma slumped 16.7 percent, topping fallers on the STOXX index, after it warned of a hit to profits from its generics unit.
+However, shares in drugmaker Hikma slumped 12.5 percent after it warned of a hit to profits from its generics unit.
+(Additional reporting by Danilo Masoni in Milan; Editing by Tom Heneghan)

-Hannover RE slid 4.8 percent after big damage claims contributed to a sharper than expected 15 percent fall in quarterly net profit at the German reinsurer.
-(Additional reporting by Sudip Kargupta in London; Editing by Richard Balmforth)

 * Vanco-Stock Ltd. acquires common shares of Montana Exploration Corp